SamuelSwartzberg/flashcardifying_text_temp/inf.md

 NetworkManager aims to provide an 'it just works' type network epxerience for linux NetworkManager stores its saved connections in /etc/NetworkManager/system-connections/

-####### Desktop Notification Spec

-Spec for how notifications should work on linux   Desktop Notifications Specification libnotify is the most common implementation of the Desktop Notifications Specification To use libnotify, you need to also install a notification server/daemon. dunst is a minimal notification server/daemon.

 ####### bluetooth

 The most common low-level bluetooth stack for linux is bluez